PANDYA21/npm-usermanagement-cloudant-middleware/README.md

 ### sharedSecret
 Shared secret string, required to create a new user, as the `createuser_path` and `createuser_page` do not use authentication.
 To make completely open user registrations, the `sharedSecret` can be set to empty string.

+### vcap_name
+VCAP_SERVICES instance name of the cloudant that is bound to the runtime, in order to point this module to the specific cloudant instance.
+Required only for cf based cloudant instances and runtimes.